UW-Hydro/VIC/README.txt

 	removed.

-ARNO_PARAMS global parameter option changed to NIJSSEN2001_BASEFLOW
+ARNO_PARAMS global parameter option changed to BASEFLOW

         Files affected:
-	display_current_settings.c, get_global_param.c, initialize_global.c,
+        display_current_settings.c
+        get_global_param.c
+        global.param.sample
+        initialize_global.c
+        read_soilparam.c
+        read_soilparam_arc.c
-	read_soilparam.c, read_soilparam_arc.c, vicNl_def.h
+        vicNl_def.h

-	Description:
-	Changed the name of the ARNO_PARAMS global parameter option to NIJSSEN2001_BASEFLOW.
+        Changed the name of the ARNO_PARAMS global parameter option to BASEFLOW.
 The meaning of the ARNO_PARAMS option was actually opposite to its name: when ARNO_PARAMS was FALSE, VIC would interpret the first four parameters in the soil parameter file to be the standard ARNO soil parameters Ds, Dsmax, Ws, and c, while when ARNO_PARAMS was TRUE, VIC would interpret the first four parameters to be d1, d2, d3, and d4, the soil parameters used in Nijssen et al. (2001).
-The new name for this option more accurately reflects its meaning: when NIJSSEN2001_BASEFLOW is TRUE, VIC assumes the soil parameter file contains d1, d2, d3, and d4.
-When NIJSSEN2001_BASEFLOW is FALSE, VIC assumes the soil parameter file contains Ds, Dsmax, Ws, and c.
+The new option now can take values of "ARNO" and "NIJSSEN2001".
+When BASEFLOW == NIJSSEN2001, VIC assumes the soil parameter file contains d1, d2, d3, and d4.

-	As of the current release of VIC 4.1.0, VIC accepts both ARNO_PARAMS and NIJSSEN2001_BASEFLOW in the global parameter file.
-But eventually ARNO_PARAMS will be phased out, and users are encouraged to replace ARNO_PARAMS with NIJSSEN2001_BASEFLOW in their global parameter files.
+        When BASEFLOW == ARNO, VIC assumes the soil parameter file contains Ds, Dsmax, Ws, and c.

 Replaced %i with %d in fscanf statements